Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's accounted for 18.3% of his team's three-pointers made, averaging 3.2 per game.

+- Defensively, the 76ers are third in the league, allowing 110.9 points per game.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.

-- The 76ers concede 11.6 made 3-pointers per contest, fifth-ranked in the league.
+- The 76ers are the fifth-ranked team in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.

 Jayson Tatum vs. the 76ers